Posted by: Kent Westlund, CFA

 A frequent topic of discussion among CFA® charter candidates is how one level of the exam compares to the next.
 The near-universal consensus is that Level II is a significant step up from Level I in a number of ways.
 The following ten points outline some of the major differences a candidate will encounter between Level I and Level II of the CFA exam:

 At Level I, questions are normally defined using only a brief self-contained question stem, such as: “The period of time within which a hedge fund must fulfill a redemption request is called…” At Level II, vignettes are introduced.
 A vignette can be thought of as a mini-case, where a business scenario is described in several paragraphs using a mix of text, tables, financial statements, and so on.
 A Level II candidate must develop the ability to quickly scan through a vignette and pick out the pieces of data needed to answer a particular question.

-The Level I CFA exam consists of 240 discrete standalone questions (starting in 2021, there will be only 180 questions), and each of these questions is unrelated to the others.
+The Level I CFA exam currently consists of 240 discrete standalone questions (starting in 2021, there will be only 180 questions), and each of these questions is unrelated to the others.
 By contrast, the Level II exam is organized as 20 “item sets,” each based on a shared common vignette and containing 6 sub-questions.
 Generally these six sub-questions will all dig in to a single topic.
 This deep dive into individual topics makes it potentially more dangerous to skip a particular reading, because each item sets represents 5% of the points on the exam.

-One convenient characteristic of the Level I exam is it is offered in two sittings per year—one in June and another in December.
-And, beginning in 2021, there will be 4 sittins per year.
+One convenient characteristic of the Level I exam is that it’s traditionally been offered more than once a year.
+And, beginning in 2021, there will be 4 sittings per year.
 Unfortunately, the same is not true of the Level II exam, which has only one sitting every 12 months.
 Candidates who fail Level I or Level II cannot retake the exam in the adjacent timeframe.
 For Level I that means waiting 6 months.
 Level II candidates must wait longer.
 A candidate who fails the Level II exam in June thus has to wait until the following June to take a second attempt at the test.